-- disability with a learning disability.
+Leaders with a learning disability in Thera Group

-total new

-Following a general campaign to increase recruitment to Thera company boards, Service Quality Directors and Thera Trust's Head of Governance are now looking to further improve boards' board 17 • 58 supported Company Members across 8 companies who can vote on key issues for the company, including at the AGM.
-8 Service Quality Directors (and 1 vacancy in this period) who each co-lead a care and support company alongside the • 4 other paid leaders working at board and director level 7 voluntary non-executive directors on company boards 26% of paid senior leaders have a learning disability • 88% of company boards include someone with a learning The leadership roles above include the new role of Group Lead Director - Quality and Involvement, held by Andrew Bright (in a coworking role with Sara Danby).
-Andrew is a leader with a learning disability who has a long track record within Thera Group and beyond of creating change and advocating for the rights of people accessibility and support, so that people with lived experience can have the maximum impact.
+- 58 supported Company Members across 8 companies who can vote on key issues for the company, including at the AGM. - 8 Service Quality Directors (and 1 vacancy in this period) who each co-lead a care and support company alongside the Managing Director - 4 other paid leaders working at board and director level - 7 voluntary non-executive directors on company boards new board

-members
+In total:

+- 26% of paid senior leaders have a learning disability - 88% of company boards include someone with a learning disability accessibility and support, so that people with lived experience can have the maximum impact.

+The leadership roles above include the new role of Group Lead Director - Quality and Involvement, held by Andrew Bright (in a coworking role with Sara Danby).
+Andrew is a leader with a learning disability who has a long track record within Thera Group and beyond of creating change and advocating for the rights of people with a learning disability.

+Following a general campaign to increase recruitment to Thera company boards, Service Quality Directors and Thera Trust's Head of Governance are now looking to further improve boards'